BIOGRAPHY

 Jessica Hargwood is an American female artist known for developing her own special technique that allows her to sculpt acrylic paint and manipulate it in nontraditional ways.

-Personal struggles, feelings of grief after a miscarriage and racial inequality are reoccurring motifs in her work.
-The artist’s introverted personality is left behind through the cathartic process of creation, where she is not afraid of addressing tough emotions, as ultimately she sees it as a sign of growth.
 Knowing from a young age that art was more than a passion, she deepened her knowledge and refined her skills during her academic years at The College of New Jersey.

 Her work has been exhibited in galleries and shows in Chelsea, New York and New Jersey, making their way into private collections.